carmelosammarco/MerOC/README.md

 ## Installation for Unix users (Linux distros and Mac-OSX systems):

-As fist thing please consider to install [Anaconda](https://www.anaconda.com) 3.* version (Be aware that to use this software is suggested python ~=3.6).
+As first thing please consider to install [Anaconda](https://www.anaconda.com) 3.* version (Be aware that to use this software is suggested python ~=3.6).
 Once the bash file (.sh) is downloaded, you can execute it in the terminal using the following command:

 ```
 bash file_installation_Anaconda_downloaded.sh
 ```

 Furthermore, an update of pip, setuptools and wheels is suggested.
 You can do it executing the following command:

 ```
 python -m pip install --upgrade pip setuptools wheel